Dannymont94/project-3/README.md

 Use the search bar to find TV shows and track them as "Interested," "Watching," "Completed," or "Not Interested."
 You can also untrack a show at any time.
 Click on a poster to see more information from TVMaze.com.

-View and all your tracked shows from your profile page.
+View all your tracked shows from your profile page.
 The days of forgetting your friends' TV show recommendations are numbered!

 ## Table of Contents
 - [Deployment](#deployment)